What is Trental?

 if you use medicine to treat or prevent blod clots.

-It is not known whether pentoxifylline will harm an unborn baby.
+It is not known whether Trental will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 Pentoxifylline can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using pentoxifylline.

-While using pentoxifylline, you may need frequent blood tests.
+While using Trental, you may need frequent blood tests.